singh1114/blockchain-dev.xyz/_posts/2021-05-15-third-generation-blockchain-cardano.md

 They created a token that was scarce and tradable.
 This concept was implemented and over the years a lot of people started using it and started finding it useful.

-Although this was a groundbreaking implementation, there were a lot of flaws in it and if you wanted to make some change to how Bitcoin works they had to build a new cryptocurrency which was not ideal as well.
+Although this was a groundbreaking implementation, there were a lot of flaws in it and if you wanted to make some change to how Bitcoin works they had to build a new cryptocurrency.
+This is not an ideal scenario.

 There were other problems as well and we will keep talking about them later in the post.